mihirk284/GSoC2020/README.md

 The above plugin GUI was implemented using Qt and C++.

-Some of the visuals of the working of the lidar visuals in action in an ign-gazebo environment can be seen here.
+An example of the code in action in an ign-gazebo environment is seen here.

 The world in the examples consists of a [Playground Model](https://app.ignitionrobotics.org/OpenRobotics/fuel/models/Playground) from the [Ignition Fuel Server](https://app.ignitionrobotics.org/dashboard).

 There is a stationary lidar sensor with the following sensor properties.
 The information is entered in SDFormat.
-For more information about this please visit [sdformat.org](http://sdformat.org/).
+For more information about this, please visit [sdformat.org](http://sdformat.org/).

 ``` xml
 <sensor name='gpu_lidar' type='gpu_lidar'>